0xbbPizza/L2Bridge-GitcoinBounty/README.md

 A decentralized L222 bridge , see in [website ](https://pizza.orbiter.finance/)

-PS: development still in progress, I think in another month it will become practical
+development still in progress, I think in another month it will become practical